HOME • SEARCH • EMAIL • ABOUT

 - Fruit is eaten, raw or cooked.
 It is crisp when green, soft, sweet, and fibrous when yellow and ripe.

-- Ripe fruits made into jams and marmalade; unripe fruits used as sour flavoring for sauces and soups.
+- Ripe fruits made into jams, preserved jellies, nectars, marmalade, and beverates; unripe fruits are eaten in curries, green salads, pickles, chutneys, and used as sour flavoring for sauces and soups.

 - Young leaves are eaten raw or steamed, eaten as vegetable, pleasantly acid.
 (6)